ahmadkane93/OSU-bootcamp-portfolio-website/README.md

 <br>
 <br>
 <h2> Usage </h2>
-Click the portfolio link.
+Scroll throught the page.
-Check out each image on container to see the hyperlink attached.
+Click onto each image in container to see the hyperlink attached.
 <br>
 <br>
 <img src="./Assets/images/github.jpg"/>